h2oai/wave/website/widgets/form/table.md

 ## With actions

 You can group multiple actions in a context menu for each row by setting `cell_type` to `ui.command_table_cell_type` and providing the commands you want.
+Since every cell in the actions column will have the same content (an icon that opens a menu) you can simply specify an empty string as a placeholder so that the cells are provided in the correct order.

 ```py
 commands = [